-Psychological Sciences BA
+Psychological Sciences BS

-By pursuing a Bachelor of Arts (BA) degree in Psychological Sciences, you will learn about mental processes, the brain, and behavior in humans and other animals.
+By pursuing a Bachelor of Science (BS) degree in Psychological Sciences, you will learn about mental processes, the brain, and behavior in humans and other animals.
 You will also learn to think critically, to understand and conduct scientific research, to communicate clearly, to take ethical and social responsibility, and to plan your career.
-An important difference between the BA and the Bachelor of Science (BS) degrees in Psychological Sciences is that the BA degree involves learning a foreign language, while the BS degree involves taking additional math and science classes beyond the general education math and science classes.
+An important difference between the BS and the Bachelor of Arts (BA) degrees in Psychological Sciences is that the BS degree involves taking additional math and science classes beyond the general education math and science classes, while the BA degree involves learning a foreign language.
 You can use the upper-level psychology courses to explore the breadth of Psychological Sciences or to focus on a specific subdiscipline such as mental health/trauma, child/lifespan development, or biological psychology.
 You will be led and inspired by the faculty of the Department of Psychological Sciences, who are passionate about teaching and are actively involved in scientific research and community service.